-Labor is always an issue in the construction industry.
+Labor is always a construction risk with projects of any size.
 Finding qualified employees that are reliable and hardworking can be a tall order.
-And, there’s always a risk that manpower lined up for a project might fall through.
+There’s always a risk that manpower lined up for a project might fall through.

 Some smaller subcontractors don’t keep staff on full-time.
 Instead, they hire a few guys that bounce back and forth between contractors.
 When a contractor takes a project and finds out they don’t have the manpower to finish it, it can slow everyone on the job down.
 Again, this pushes out the timeline and cuts into your profitability.